Skip to content

 Results 1-8 of 42

-In the UK, the tax year starts on 6 April each year and ends on 5 April the following year.
-For example, 2023 - 2024 tax year starts on 6 April 2023, and ends on 5 April 2024.
+In the UK, the tax year starts on 6 April and ends on 5 April the following year.
+For example, the 2025/26 tax year starts on 6 April 2025 and ends on 5 April 2026.

-There are important tax due dates you should remember if you’re a sole trader or self employed:
+Here are the most important tax dates for you to remember if you’re a sole trader or self-employed.

 Self-assessment filing date

-The online filing date for your self assessment tax return is 31 January following the tax year to which it relates, for example your 22-23 tax return (which covers the period from 6 April 2022 to 5 April 2023) is due on 31 January 2024.
+The online filing date for your self assessment tax return is 31 January the year after the tax year it relates to.
+For example, your 24/25 tax return (which covers the period from 6 April 2024 - 5 April 2025) is due on 31 January 2026.

-If you are filing a paper return the filing due date is 31 October following the end of the tax year, so for 22-23 tax year this will be 31 October 2023.
+If you are filing a paper return, the filing due date is 31 October following the end of the tax year, so for 24/25 tax year this will be 31 October 2025.

 What if I miss the self assessment filing date?